1 dead when flight from NYC makes emergency landing in Philly

 Another 12 people were assessed by medics, officials said, and seven of those people were treated for minor injuries.
 None had to be taken to the hospital.

+The victim has been identified as 43-year-old Jennifer Riordan, a bank executive and mother of two from Albuquerque, New Mexico.

-The Federal Aviation Administration said Southwest Flight 1380 left LaGuardia Airport in New York City and was en route for Dallas when the crew reported damage to one of the engines, as well as the fuselage and at least one window.
+The Federal Aviation Administration said Southwest Flight 1380 left LaGuardia Airport in New York City and was en route for Dallas when the jet apparently blew an engine at about 30,000 feet and got hit by shrapnel that smashed a window and damaged the fuselage.

-The emergency landing happened around 11 a.m.
+The emergency landing happened around 11 a.m., as passengers breathing through oxygen masks that dropped from the ceiling prayed and braced for impact.

+"I just remember holding my husband's hand, and we just prayed and prayed and prayed," said passenger Amanda Bourman, from New York.
+"And the thoughts that were going through my head of course were about my daughters, just wanting to see them again and give them a big hug so they wouldn't grow up without parents."

+National Transportation Safety Board chairman Robert Sumwalt confirmed the fatality.
+The NTSB spent hours inspecting the damaged engine and the cockpit recordings...

 RELATED: One passenger's account of emergency landing